Sun Protection for Children

 - Cover baby with a long, white, cotton shirt and a wide-brimmed hat.
 Try to use sun-protective clothing for children that offer an SPF of at least 30.
 Wet hand-me-down t-shirts provide an SPF of 6. (adult T-shirt’s work well)

 - Place your infant or child under a large sun umbrella.
-Don’t forget to protect baby from sunrays reflecting off the water and white sand.
+Don’t forget to protect baby from sun’s rays reflecting off the water and white sand.

 - Apply lip balm with an SPF (sun protection factor) of at least 15.
-This will help protect your child’s lips from sun blisters.
+This will help give your child’s lips sun protection and prevent blisters.

-The American Academy of Dermatology recommends that people use a water resistant sunscreen with an SPF of at least 30.
+The American Academy of Dermatology recommends that people use a water resistant sunscreen with an SPF of at least 30 for proper sun protection.
 Sunscreen should be applied liberally to all exposed areas on dry skin (especially the face, ears, hands and arms) and rubbed in thoroughly 15 to 30 minutes BEFORE going outside, as the sunscreen must work its way into the skin.
 Remember to re-apply sunscreen again after swimming, sweating or towel drying.

 Understanding Sunscreen Lingo